 Scenarios – Intune Read-Only Admin and Scoped Admin

 I have explained both the following scenarios in the video tutorial below.
-This video will also be published in video blog https://howtomanagedevices.com/.
+This video will also be published on the video blog https://howtomanagedevices.com/.
 You can see two Intune admin scenarios explained in this post.
 The following are the scenarios:

 #1 – The first scenario is of an Intune Admin called Santy, and she is a Read-Only admin.
 She can view all the intune objects for a particular tenant.
-She can view all the scoped objects in Intune as she has given those permissions.
+She can consider all the scoped things in Intune, given those permissions.

 #2 – The second scenario is of an Intune scoped admin console access experience.
-Rateesh is an Intune admin for one of the office location Mumbai.
-He has the full access to the devices and profiles (+ policies) for the Mumbai location.
+Rateesh is an Intune admin for one of the office locations in Mumbai.
+He has full access to the devices and profiles (+ policies) for the Mumbai location.
 But he can’t view any other scoped objects in Intune.